Ramona's Cuisine

 • Place a pan on low heat, put in the honey or the syrup and the oil.
 Stir well until they homogenise nicely.

 • Add the lemon or the orange zest if you decide to put it in.
 I recommend you do put it in as it's really nice unless it's something that you really don't like to find in a cake.
 Zest the lemon and cut the orange rind and squeeze the juice from both, you can mix it together it's fine.
-Add three-quarters of this juices into the honey and oil mix as along with the zest and the rind.
+Add three-quarters of these juices into the honey and oil mixture along with the zest and the rind.
 If you don't want the orange bits in the cake just put few chunks of the peel in the oil and honey mixture just for a bit of a flavour and remove whenever you are ready to mix it with the other ingredients.

 • Beat the eggs separately and mix with the dry ingredients then add the syrup and oil liquid mixture as soon as it has cooled.